doraniccole/reading-notes/README.md

 Reading notes for Code 102d18.

 ## About me
-I am dora.
+My name is dora.
 I am an eager learner.

-What Growth Mindset means to me
+## What Growth Mindset means to me

 Three reminders to keep myself in a growth mindest
 - item 1